biojava/biojava.github.io/_wikis/BioJava:CookBook1.7.md

     structure?](BioJava:CookBook:PDB:atoms "wikilink")
 -   [How can I do calculations on atoms?](BioJava:CookBook:PDB:atomsCalc "wikilink")
+-   [[BioJava:CookBook:PDB:groups|How to work with Groups (AminoAcid, Nucleotide, Hetatom)?
 -   [How can I access the header information of a PDB file?](BioJava:CookBook:PDB:header "wikilink")
 -   [How does BioJava deal with SEQRES and ATOM